 "I'll have to get my heart checked," Flames coach Bob Hartley said.
-"I don't know how they do it but we found a way again.
-We're not making it easy but we're making it interesting."
+"I don't know how they do it, but we found a way again.
+We're not making it easy, but we're making it interesting."

 Scott Clemmensen took the loss in his first start of the season.
-Cory Schneider had the night off for the first time this season after shutting out the Edmonton Oilers 2-0 on Friday, ending his franchise-record of 20 straight starts to begin a season.
+Cory Schneider had the night off for the first time this season after shutting out the Edmonton Oilers 2-0 on Friday, ending his franchise record of 20 straight starts to begin a season.
 Schneider had played all but 64 minutes prior to Clemmensen’s start.

 "It’s definitely frustrating because you only get a limited number of opportunities," Clemmensen said.
 "I would’ve loved to walk out of here with the win regardless of how it happened.
 So be it.
 Can’t change the past now.
 Just move forward."

 "We play to win a game," Ramo said.
 "We don't play to lose by one goal.
 We attack, we attack a lot, and we create a lot of scoring chances.
-Sometimes it comes and bites us but that's what I've noticed and think it's the reason we find success when we're behind.
+Sometimes it comes and bites us, but that's what I've noticed and think it's the reason we find success when we're behind.
 We play on the edge all the time and keep pushing."

-Trailing 3-1 with Michael Ryder in the penalty box for interference, Clemmensen stopped Kris Russell’s initial point shot after it was tipped by Michael Ferland in front, but Josh Jooris swatted in the rebound to make it 3-2.The assist was Ferland’s first career NHL point.
+Trailing 3-1 with Michael Ryder in the penalty box for interference, Clemmensen stopped Kris Russell’s initial point shot after it was tipped by Michael Ferland in front, but Josh Jooris swatted in the rebound to make it 3-2.The assist was Ferland’s first NHL point.

-In the third period, New Jersey forward Tuomo Ruutu failed to convert on a chance off the rush, but Calgary defenseman Mark Giordano ploughed through Ramo on the backcheck, allowing Ruutu to slide the puck under the Flames goaltender to give the Devils a 4-2 edge at 10:26.
+In the third period, New Jersey forward Tuomo Ruutu failed to convert on a chance off the rush, but Calgary defenseman Mark Giordano plowed through Ramo on the backcheck, allowing Ruutu to slide the puck under the Flames goaltender to give the Devils a 4-2 edge at 10:26.

 Clemmensen couldn’t stop Hudler, who corralled the rebound on Giordano’s second attempt and fluttered it over the goal line at 17:38.